Annahcj/Annahcj/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently learning JS full-stack web development and emotional intelligence curriculum at Enspiral Dev Academy Bootcamp.
+I'm currently learning Full Stack JS web development and emotional intelligence curriculum at Enspiral Dev Academy Bootcamp.

 > Science is what we understand well enough to explain to a computer.
 Art is everything else we do.